NWChemEx/.github/docs/source/design/ui_design.rst

 it is the top layer in order to better integrate into external tools.

 The ability to take an MPI communicator is one particularly important UI design element implied by this combined with the performance consideration.
-Pythonic interface is also important to support many Python-based external tools.
+Python-based interface is also useful to support many external tools easily.

 Minimal I/O
 ------------